 The methylation plate is an innovative test designed to offer insight into the critical pathway of biochemical methylation.
-See the article : How to Recognize an Ascaris Infection.
+See the article : How to Treat Tunnel Wounds.
 Methylation metabolites are measured in plasma, and single nucleotide (SNP) genetic polymorphism is analyzed by buccal swab.

 How do you get tested for MTHFR?
 With Push Health, you can easily request an MTHFR test from an authorized doctor, get tested at a lab near you, and get the results electronically.
 Total fees are $ 143.29 and include a lab order, lab fees, and an electronic copy of the results.
 This MTHFR test is a blood test.

 How is methylation diagnosed?
 We currently use a Q-type cell collection (cheek swab) or a blood stain test to collect DNA.
 These tests can help identify certain genetic predispositions that can lead to methylation disorders, transulfurization, oxidative stress, cholesterol metabolism, estrogen metabolism, and neurotransmitter processing.